petermcd1010/rhino_3d_models/README.md

 ![Blender .blend](arduino_mm6_arches_and_plug.blend), ![arches .stl](arduino_mm6_arches.stl), [YouTube video](https://www.youtube.com/watch?v=22EeDbbwtAY)

-Each arch (together with a plug from below) holds the motor ribbon cables into their sockets and provide a channel to route the ribbon cable to the back of the board.
+Each arch (together with a plug from below) holds the motor ribbon cables into their sockets and provides a channel to route the ribbon cable to the back of the board.
 Print three for each MM6 PCB.
 No fasteners required.

 ### Arduino MM6 Plug for XR-1